 “I have rarely been told ‘no’ when I’ve asked for mentoring or told someone ‘no’ when they’ve asked me,” he says.
 “It’s really a huge part of most career fields, in my opinion, and ASK is a great tool.”

 Now with the experience and connections needed for success, Lassen is motivated by the satisfaction that comes from spreading an important message or idea.
-He is currently working on a revival of “Spring Awakening” with Deaf West Theatre, based in L.A., which provides a platform for deaf actors.
+He recently worked on a revival of “Spring Awakening” with Deaf West Theatre, based in Los Angeles, which provides a platform for deaf actors.
 In this production, which moved from L.A. to Broadway, each part is double cast; the deaf actor performs using sign language while the hearing actor sings and speaks.
-The show, with co-producer Hunter Arnold (SNL ’10) and general manager Ryan Conway (MUS ’11), officially opened Sept.
-27.
+The show's co-producer was Hunter Arnold (SNL ’10) and general manager was Ryan Conway (MUS ’11),.

 “I love falling in love with a show, but I love it more when I share something I love with a wide audience,” he says.
 “You can think a show is great, but until you have 2,000 people laughing or crying or clapping, you don’t really know with any certainty.
 It’s amazing.”